Space to Grow is about remarkable schoolyard transformations—and much more.

 How and Why to Teach Outdoors is a professional development workshop offered by Openlands to help your entire school staff discover the benefits of teaching outside and how to use the schoolyard as an extension of the classroom.
 Participants in this high-energy workshop gain classroom management skills and create tools for taking their curriculum outdoors.
 This workshop is offered once the schoolyard has been transformed.

-Fit to Learn is a professional development program for teachers offered by Healthy Schools Campaign and is an important component for Space to Grow schools.
-Fit to Learn equips teachers with a simple, creative approach to education and classroom management that makes wellness a priority and incorporates healthy lessons and physical activity into classroom lessons and the school day.
-Lessons learned in class can shape how students approach health and wellness; Fit to Learn helps teachers make sure those lessons are healthy ones.
+This training equips teachers with a simple, creative approach to education and classroom management that makes wellness a priority and incorporates healthy lessons and physical activity into classroom lessons and the school day.
+Lessons learned in class can shape how students approach health and wellness, helping teachers make sure those lessons are healthy ones.

 Stormwater Education at School